abbasyazdinejad/FL_Data-Silos/README.md

 - Centralized vs. Federated Learning
 - Federated Learning + Differential Privacy
 - Fairness and performance trade-offs under non-IID conditions
 - Equity implications of participation bias across jurisdictions

+This repository provides supporting code and example simulations for the study “Breaking Interprovincial Data Silos: How Federated Learning Can Unlock Canada’s Public Health Potential.”

+The code is intended to illustrate the proposed federated learning framework, governance instrumentation, and experimental design.

+Due to stochastic training, synthetic data generation, and environment-specific dependencies, exact numerical reproduction of all reported results is not guaranteed.
 ---

 ## 📜 License